robwatts365/MicrosoftTeamsPhone-AutomateResourceAccounts/about.md

 Built using the Power Platform and Azure Automation runbooks, this solution takes Resource Account details added to a SharePoint and creates a Voice Application Instance in Microsoft Teams, these accounts are used for voice apps such as Call Queues and Auto-Attendants.

 An Azure Automation runbook is used to automate this process, so Administrators are not required to be given the User Admin role.

+The user who created the entry in the SharePoint list, is then sent a message in Teams to confirm the account has been created.

  > [!NOTE]
   >  Be sure to use the [Unmanaged Solution](ExtendEmergencyCallingNotifications_unmanaged.zip)  if you are looking to make changes to the solution.